 Salary.
 Salaries paid to our named executive officers pursuant to their employment arrangements with us are set forth in the Summary Compensation Table.
-For fiscal 2016, salaries paid to our named executive officers accounted for the following percentages of their total compensation reported in the "Total" column of the Summary Compensation Table: Frank C. Sullivan (8%), Mr. Rice (11%), Mr. Gordon (15%), Mr. Moore (10%), and Ms. Kastner (14%).
-For fiscal 2015, salaries paid to our named executive officers accounted for the following percentages of their total compensation reported in the "Total" column of the Summary Compensation Table: Frank C. Sullivan (14%), Mr. Rice (17%), Mr. Gordon (22%), Mr. Moore (18%), and Ms. Kastner (23%).
-For fiscal 2014, salaries paid to our current named executive officers accounted for the following percentages of their total compensation reported in the "Total" column of the Summary Compensation Table: Frank C. Sullivan (13%), Mr. Rice (15%), Mr. Gordon (17%), and Mr. Moore (17%).
+For fiscal 2017, salaries paid to our named executive officers accounted for the following percentages of their total compensation reported in the "Total" column of the Summary Compensation Table: Mr. Sullivan (21%), Mr. Rice (25%), Mr. Gordon (30%), Mr. Moore (28%), and Ms. Kastner (30%).
+For fiscal 2016, salaries paid to our named executive officers accounted for the following percentages of their total compensation reported in the "Total" column of the Summary Compensation Table: Mr. Sullivan (8%), Mr. Rice (11%), Mr. Gordon (15%), Mr. Moore (10%), and Ms. Kastner (14%).
+For fiscal 2015, salaries paid to our current named executive officers accounted for the following percentages of their total compensation reported in the "Total" column of the Summary Compensation Table: Mr. Sullivan (14%), Mr. Rice (17%), Mr. Gordon (22%), Mr. Moore (18%), and Ms. Kastner (23%).

 Bonus.
-No bonuses were awarded to our named executive officers during fiscal 2016, fiscal 2015 or fiscal 2014, although the named executive officers did receive cash awards under our Incentive Plan, as further described under the caption "Non-Equity Incentive Plan Compensation" below.
+No bonuses were awarded to our named executive officers during fiscal 2017, fiscal 2016 or fiscal 2015, although the named executive officers did receive cash awards under our Incentive Plan, as further described under the caption "Non-Equity Incentive Plan Compensation" below.

 Stock Awards.
-The amounts in the "Stock Awards" column of the "Grants of Plan-Based Awards for Fiscal 2016" table consist of restricted stock and performance earned restricted stock grants.
+The amounts in the "Stock Awards" column of the "Grants of Plan-Based Awards for Fiscal 2017" table consist of restricted stock and performance earned restricted stock grants.
 Each of these grants is described in further detail under the heading "Compensation Discussion and Analysis - Equity Compensation."

 - SERP Restricted Stock.
-We granted restricted stock under our 2007 Restricted Stock Plan.
-The SERP restricted stock awards granted to our named executive officers are set forth in the table "Grants of Plan-Based Awards for Fiscal 2016."
+We granted restricted stock under our 2007 Restricted Stock Plan and 2014 Omnibus Plan.
+The SERP restricted stock awards granted to our named executive officers are set forth in the table "Grants of Plan-Based Awards for Fiscal 2017."
 The vesting of SERP restricted stock upon either the death or disability of the named executive officer or upon a change in control of our Company is described under the heading "Other Potential Post-Employment Compensation." - PCRS.
 Pursuant to our 2014 Omnibus Plan, we awarded performance contingent restricted stock grants, or PCRS, to our named executive officers.
-The PCRS awards are contingent upon the level of attainment of performance goals for the three-year period from June 1, 2015 ending May 31, 2018. - PERS.
-Pursuant to our 2014 Omnibus Plan, we awarded performance earned restricted stock grants, or PERS, to our named executive officers.
-The PERS granted to our named executive officers are set forth in the table "Grants of Plan-Based Awards for Fiscal 2016."
+The PCRS awards are contingent upon the level of attainment of performance goals for the three-year period from June 1, 2015 ending May 31, 2018.

+PERS.
+Pursuant to our 2014 Omnibus Plan, we award performance earned restricted stock grants, or PERS, to our named executive officers.
+No PERS were granted to our named executive officers for fiscal 2017.